paolocrosetto/Click_and_drag_belief_elicitation_data_analysis/README.md

 Figures are saved to the `Figures/` folder.
 They are the high-resolution images (and do not fit well in the github preview screen) included in the paper.
 This repo also includes the extra figures created for presentation purposes; those are not included in the paper, and are a visual representation of the results that are mainly exposed using tables in the paper.

 ### Tables
 Tables are saved to the `Tables/` folder.
-They contain the exact same information as in the paper, and they are formatted for use in the LaTeX source of the paper (i.e. they might not look that good on your screen).
+They are .pdf version of the latex-compiled tables included in the paper.

 ## License